tangrams/tangram-tutorial/src/Assets/markdown/home.md

 { "type": "image", "width": "60%", "src": "complex.png" }
 [section]

 Neat right?
 We hope you find this tutorial useful.
-Please post any comments or feedback on our [github page](https://github.com/tangrams/tangram-tutorial).
+Please post any comments or feedback on our [GitHub page](https://github.com/tangrams/tangram-tutorial).